Relaxations for binary polynomial optimization via signed certificates: Concave extensions of PS polynomials.

 \section{Concave extensions of PS polynomials.}

-We have shown how to certify the non-negativity of NNS polynomials.
-As PS polynomials are complementary to NNS polynomials, we can adapt the previous result.
-In this section, we introduce two \emph{piece-wise linear concave extensions} of PS polynomials.
-As we let the basis of $\bR(\vx)$ be the set of binary monomials, any binary polynomial $f(\vx) \in \bR(\vx)$ is isomorphic to a vector $f \in \bR^{\bB}$, whose entries are coefficients of $f(\vx)$.
-Thus, we can view binary polynomials as vectors in $\bR^{\bB}$.
+We have introduced the polyhedral description for the non-negative NNS polynomials, and PS polynomials are the ``negation'' of NNS polynomials.
+In this section, we parameterize two \emph{piecewise linear concave extensions} of PS polynomials.
+Since we take the set of binary monomials as the basis of $\bR(\vx)$, any binary polynomial $f(\vx) \in \bR(\vx)$ is isomorphic to a vector $f \in \bR^{\bB}$, whose entries are coefficients of $f(\vx)$.
+Similar to the vectorization of circuit polynomials \cite{dressler2017positivstellensatz}, we view binary polynomials as vectors in $\bR^{\bB}$.
+This leads to our parameterization of the concave extensions as ensembles of linear maps on PS polynomials; \ie the affine components of the concave extensions depend linearly on the coefficients of $f$.

+\begin{remark} The concave (resp. convex) envelopes of supermodular (resp. submodular) functions already appeared in \cite{wolsey1999integer}.
+The envelopes have been exploited for various problem types \cite{atamturk2022submodular,bach2019submodular} in mathematical optimization, especially for continuous multilinear polynomials \cite{nguyen2013deriving,tawarmalani2013explicit}.
+In this section, the goal is to show that two types of existing concave extensions for PS polynomials may have different representation sizes (parameterizations), and the size of one parameterization admits further reduction. \end{remark}